 Contact us promptly to discuss your precise estate appraisal demands and how we can put our experience to work for you.

-Settling an estate usually depends on an appraisal to show fair market value for the estate in question.
-It's understandable that thinking about an appraisal is the farthest thought from your mind.
-So, we understand that the date an appraisal report is ordered will deviate the date of death.
-The Welter Appraisal Group assures that our staff are familiar with the procedures and requirements needed by revenue services to provide a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
-The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) keeps our appraisers to confidentiality, providing the strongest degree of privacy for you.
+Settling an estate generally requires an appraisal to ascertain fair market value for the estate affected.
+We understand that when you lose a loved one, acquiring an appraisal is the furthest thought from your mind.
+Due to this, often the date of death differs from the time the appraisal is needed.
+The Welter Appraisal Group assures that our appraisers are knowledgeable about the procedures and requirements needed by the IRS and NJ revenue agencies to supply a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
+The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) binds our appraisers to confidentiality, ensuring the highest degree of discretion for you and your family.

 Many people do not understand that the IRS needs reports filed to express the numbers involved in estate sales.